 To meet USB power requirements, the controller can be put into Deep Sleep.
 This keeps the controller in a static state.
-The USB controller is not able to Hibernate since this will cause all the internal states to be lost.

-18.2.1.7 Start-of-Frame
+17.2.1.7 Start-of-Frame

 When the USB controller is operating in device mode, it receives a Start-Of-Frame packet from the host once every millisecond.
 When the SOF packet is received, the 11-bit frame number contained in the packet is written into the USBFRAME register and an SOF interrupt is also signaled and can be handled by the application.
 Once the USB controller has started to receive SOF packets, it expects one every millisecond.
 If no SOF packet is received after 1.00358 ms, it is assumed that the packet has been lost and the USBFRAME register is not updated.
 The USB controller continues and resynchronizes these pulses to the received SOF packets when these packets are successfully received again.